A miniature cousin of Tyrannosaurus rex once roamed the Arctic, a new fossil discovery reveals.

 In the case of the smaller-than-usual N. hoglundi, the body shrinkage could be a result of limited resources, the researchers suggested.
 Fewer plants would have meant fewer animals to prey on, so the apex predator of the ecosystem could not grow very large.

 The small tyrannosaur is not the first dinosaur found in the Arctic.
-In 2013, researchers found the skull of a Triceratops-like plant-eater on the North Slope, and thousands of dinosaur tracks line a site along the Yukon River nearly in the Arctic Circle.
+In 2013, researchers found the skull of a on the North Slope, and thousands of dinosaur tracks line a site along the Yukon River nearly in the Arctic Circle.
 Dinosaurs have also been found in Antarctica.

 Follow Stephanie Pappas onand.
 Follow us,&.
 Original article on Live Science.